-Legal Debt Margin: The Ohio Revised Code provides that voted net general obligation debt of the District shall never exceed 9% of the total assessed valuation of the District.
-The code further provides that unvoted indebtedness shall not exceed 1/10 of 1% of the property valuation of the District.
 The code additionally states that unvoted indebtedness related to energy conservation debt shall not exceed 9/10 of 1% of the property valuation of the District.
 The assessed valuation used in determining the District's legal debt margin has been modified by House Bill 530 which became effective March 30, 2006.
 In accordance with House Bill 530, the assessed valuation used in the District's legal debt margin calculation excluded tangible personal property used in business, telephone or telegraph property, interexchange telecommunications company property, and personal property owned or leased by a railroad company and used in railroad operations.
-The effects of these debt limitations at June 30, 2018, are a voted debt margin of \$291,632,801 and an unvoted debt margin of \$3,240,364.
+The effects of these debt limitations at June 30, 2019, are a voted debt margin of \$301,823,767 and an unvoted debt margin of \$3,353,597.

-NOTE 11 - RISK MANAGEMENT
+NOTE 10 - RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-During fiscal year 2018, the District contracted for the following insurance coverage:
+During fiscal year 2019, the District contracted for the following insurance coverage: